fenago/python-journey/md/Lab_4.md

 ### String methods

-Most of the Python string methods are built into the standard Python string class, so all string objects have them automatically.
-The standard [string] module also contains some useful constants.
-Modules are discussed in detail in [chapter
-10].

-For the purposes of this section, you need only remember that most string methods are attached to the string object they operate on by a dot ([.]), as in [x.upper()].
-That is, they're prepended with the string object followed by a dot.
-Because strings are immutable, the string methods are used only to obtain their return value and don't modify the string object they're attached to in any way.

-I begin with those string operations that are the most useful and most commonly used; then I discuss some less commonly used but still useful operations.
+We will begin with those string operations that are the most useful and most commonly used; then I discuss some less commonly used but still useful operations.
 At the end of this section, I discuss a few miscellaneous points related to strings.
 Not all the string methods are documented